 At a time of upheaval, it is just as important for your strategy to be clear about the opportunities your business will not pursue as well as the things you decide you will.
 And at every stage, robust analysis and business modelling will help you to better assess your choices under different external scenarios, soundly ruling options in or out.

 When Berkeley helps our clients with a strategy refresh, we work closely with them to break down their thinking into first order questions about their target market, products and services; and second order questions about how their businesses operates (also known as their “operating model”).

 The impacts of black swan events such as Covid-19 may well change your market, and the relative value of your products or services in the eyes of your current and prospective customers.
-Many organizations are facing up to this reality and adapting their strategies to reflect - and guard against - that.
+Many organisations are facing up to this reality and adapting their strategies to reflect - and guard against - that.

 Q. What is a black swan event?

 A. A black swan event is one that is unexpected, has high impact and, though less relevant for our purposes here, can be rationalised as unsurprising in hindsight."